So what is CG?

 Curly hair are naturally drier than other hair types and so, are more prone to frizz and breakage.
 So normal hair routine does not work as well with curly hair.

 Main idea of curly girl method is to avoid hair care products that contain sulfates, silicones, mineral oil and drying alcohols.
 The original Curly Girl Method says not to use a shampoo at all and wash your hair with a silicone free conditioner.
-But you can also use a non-sulfate shampoo having mild surfactant once in a while like every other week to remove any buildup on hair from using conditioners and styling products.
-Just look at the signs, if your hair feels limp and lose curl definition then use a sulfate-free shampoo otherwise co-wash.
+But I believe you should also include a sulfate free shampoo having mild surfactants in your routine to remove the cationic conditioning agents which are the base of a conditioner.
+This way you wont have the build up from styling products and conditioners.
+Just look at the signs, if your hair does better with cowash then do it in between your shampoo washes or if you wash hair very frequently due to your lifestyle.
 I personally like to include a sulfate free shampoo in the routine.

 The reason we avoid silicone in the CG method is, they are hard to remove from hair through co-wash and with a sulfate-free shampoo.
 Silicone builds up on hair and makes hair dry over a period of time and leads to breakage as well.